bdthinh/boggle-challenge/README.md

 	- [Puzzle game online boggle](https://www.puzzle-words.com/boggle-4x4/)
 	- [WorldWist game online boggle](https://www.wordtwist.org/html5.php?u=11931af6736c4f5d96b015da9c7b944e1548366680)

 Look like I understand how to play the game clearly.
 It's time for Design Studio.
-To get as many as possible actions, comments, thinking, I will create 4 version from 4:star: design to 7:star: designs
+To get as many as possible actions, comments, thinking, I will create 4 versions from 4-stars design to 7-stars design.

+---
 #### :star::star::star::star:
+Specs:
 - Display a board 4x4 button with tiles and a accepted (words) result list
 - Allow user to click on any tile at position [i, j]
 	- When user click on any tile